A person holds a white electromagnetic field (EMF) meter with a green circuit board antenna in front of their face, seated at a black table.

 This demonstrates the Acoustimeter’s ability to help you locate dangerous sources of radiofrequency radiation.
 You are also likely going to be able to locate things like your neighbor’s WiFI router, that is how sensitive the Acoustimeter can be.

 Frequency Range – The next thing I like about the Acoustimeter is the enormous frequency range that it can measure.
-For example, the Trifield TF2 is capable of reading up to 6Ghz (which for now is probably plenty) whereas the Acoustimeter can read up to 8Ghz, giving you a wider range than you can measure.
+For example, the Trifield TF2 is capable of reading up to 6Ghz (which for now is probably plenty).
+But if you’re interested in detecting the much higher millimeter wave frequencies used in high-band 5G (20–40+ GHz), you’ll want to read my guide to the best 5G EMF meters that are designed specifically for that.”

 Ease Of Use – Next, the Acoustimeter is simple to use.
 There is a simple display at the top, as well as two rows of LED lights below.
 When using the meter, I like to plug a pair of headphones into the audio jack (with or without the headphones) and use the audio to help me locate sources of RF radiation.